Health Care Reform to Thrive

 Click on the sections below to see expanded descriptions of each.

 We hope this schedule will allow you to participate live so you can engage in dialogue with your colleagues.
 This is your chance to ask questions, discuss your successes and brainstorm with your colleagues about solutions to roadblocks you may be facing.
-Getting Connected members will receive an invitation via email each month with the links to register.
+Members will receive an invitation via email each month with the links to register.

 If you are not able to participate live in one of the webinars each month, members can access the recordings of each webinar.

 These are some of the common terms used throughout health care reform.
-You will see these terms used in the materials as part of the Getting Connected and Getting Prepared programs.
+You will see these terms used in the materials as part of the Health Care Reform program.

 1) ACO (Accountable Care Organization) - An ACO is a business structure that can incorporate many different business entities.
 Virtually every ACO is structured differently, but the important thing to understand is that the ACO is a business entity, not a health care delivery entity.
 An ACO could be structured to include only providers, or it could be structured to include providers, hospitals, health systems, nursing homes, other health facilities, or any combination of these.